siberoloji/siberoloji.github.io/content/en/docs/osint/120-2024-10-17-identifying-modification-history-in-images-and-videos-for-osint-metadata-extraction-from-files.md

 draft: false
 title: Identifying modification history in images and videos
 linkTitle: Modification History in Images and Videos
-description: This blog post explores the significance of metadata in digital files, the tools available for extracting this data.
+description: This article explores the significance of metadata in digital files, the tools available for extracting this data.
 translationKey: identifying-modification-history-in-images-and-videos-for-osint-metadata-extraction-from-files
 weight: 120
 date: 2024-10-17T16:50:23+03:00